 In 2019, the National Oceanic and Atmospheric Administration Fisheries(NOAA) officially designated Point La Jolla as a California sea lion rookery.

 A rookery, by definition, is a breeding colony that produces at least 50 pups per season.
 Nowhere else in Southern California can you see California sea lions and their pups up close.

 There is a long history of the public getting way too close to these majestic creatures.
 Unfortunately, common sense seems to go away once they cross the small wall which separates Point La Jolla and Boomer Beach or walk down the staircase to the rocks.

-Many do take the warning sign seriously, but unfortunately, a substantial percentage of people do not.
+Many take the warning sign seriously, but most people do not.

-Members of Sierra Club Seal Society wrote a letter to San Diego Mayor Todd Gloria asking to close the La Jolla sea lion rookery at the beginning of their pupping season (June), demanding action to be taken after the death of a pup.
+Members of the Sierra Club Seal Society wrote a letter to San Diego Mayor Todd Gloria asking to close the La Jolla sea lion rookery at the beginning of their pupping season (June), demanding action to be taken after the death of a pup.

 On May 26, a group started harassing by poking and prodding a one-year-old sea lion with a stick.
 The small sea lion was pushed into a rock preventing any escape.
 Unfortunately, it was found the following day dead with a broken spine.

-Here is an example of how close the public gets to the sea lions in the photo below.
+The photo below shows how close the public gets to the sea lions.

 Volunteers of the Sierra Club have a kiosk near the sea lions and have sounded the alarm for years.
 They do give warnings and try to educate the public.

-Still, as some La Jolla residents point out, these volunteers are too far away from the sea lions to deter the curious general public from keeping their distance away from the creatures.
+Still, as some La Jolla residents point out, these volunteers are too far away from the sea lions to deter the curious general public from keeping their distance from the creatures.

 There used to be Rangers posted here full-time, but staffing has been a problem due to the pandemic.

 So What Happens on September 15?

 As the deadline for the closure gets closer, the city is looking into future Point La Jolla closures during the pupping season.

-It has been reported that it has been a great success separating curious onlookers from the rookery.
+It has been reported that it has been a great success in separating curious onlookers from the rookery.